Erroll G. Southers

 University of Southern California

-Dr. Erroll Southers is a Professor of the Practice of Governance and Director of Homegrown Violent Extremism Studies in the Sol Price School of Public Policy’s Safe Communities Institute (SCI) at the University of Southern California.
+Dr. Erroll Southers is a Professor of the Practice in National and Homeland Security, Director of the Safe Communities Institute (SCI), and Director of Homegrown Violent Extremism Studies in the Sol Price School of Public Policy at the University of Southern California.

 He is a former FBI Special Agent, who has served in counterterrorism and public safety positions at every level of government.
 Dr. Southers was President Barack Obama’s first nominee for Transportation Security Administration Assistant Secretary of the Department of Homeland Security (DHS) and Governor Arnold Schwarzenegger’s appointee as Deputy Director for Critical Infrastructure of the California Office of Homeland Security, where he led the identification, prioritization and protection of the state’s potential terror targets, the nation’s largest such dataset.
 He served as Assistant Chief of Homeland Security and Intelligence at the Los Angeles World Airports Police Department, police officer and gang investigator with the Santa Monica Police Department and enjoyed the distinction of being a member of FBI SWAT.